raissaangnged/Angnged_PDS/README.md

 **Important tasks:**
   * You need to download the "session_4" folder that can be found inside the "Assignment 4" folder, as this includes the annotation files used.
   * In Exercise 1, make sure to change the "folder" variable to your respective folder path

+## Python for Data Science: Assignment 5

+Assignment 5 is about exploring more functionalities of Basic Libraries, such as os, re, json, and pickle.
+There are 3 exercises that use the same data as the previous Assignment 4, on analyzing the filenames in an annotations subfolder.
+Specifically, these exercises include:

+1. Exercise 1: Count the annotation by month and year.
+Determine which month with the most annotations
+   * Kindly note to change the 'folder' variable to your respective folder path
+2. Exercise 2: Create a dictionary where each key is a month, and the corresponding value is a list containing all the annotation names with where their date corresponds to the month.
+   * Subexercises
+       a.
+Save it following the json format, and load it again to check that everything is ok.
+       b.
+Save it this time using Pickle.
+       c.
+Instead of storing a list of all the annotation names happening that month, let's create for each annotation a dictionary with keys: name and date (using a datetime object).
+4. Exercise 3: Print all the annotations from the oldest ones to the newest one during the seconf half of the 2024.

+**Important tasks:**
+  * Same with Assignment 4, you need to download the "session_4" folder that can be found inside the "Assignment 5" folder, as this includes the annotation files used.
+  * In Exercise 1, make sure to change the "folder" variable to your respective folder path

+## Python for Data Science: Assignment 6

+Assignment 6 is about exploring the functionalities of the Pandas library.
+This assignment uses two datasets on 1) Netflix and 2) Titanic.
+Specifically, these exercises include:

+On the Netflix dataset,
+1. Exercise 1: Count the missing ratings
+2. Exercise 2: Count the number of films in 2021 that correspond to a country
+3. Exercise 3: Count the number of movies in 2020 with full information
+4. Exercise 4: Determine the year with the most number of titles released
+5. Exercise 5: Calculate the average yearly releases since 2010

+On the Titanic dataset,
+1. Exercise 1: Calculate the gender-based survival percentage
+2. Exercise 2: Calculate the survival percentage based on gender and class

+**Important tasks:**
+  * Make sure to download the "netflix_titles.csv" and "train_and_test2.csv" files that can be found inside the "Assignment 6" folder, as these datasets are used in the exercise.

+## Python for Data Science: Assignment 7

+Assignment 7 covers more advanced functionalities of the Pandas library, focusing on data transformation.
+This assignment uses data on professors and their course details.
+Specifically, these exercises include:

+1. Exercise 1: Create a new column that stores the professors' initials
+2. Exercise 2: Join a course dataframe with the original dataframe, based on the professor column
+3. Exercise 3: Combine the original professor dataframe and the course dataframe
+4. Exercise 4: Create a new column that extracts the professors' last names using string operations

+## Python for Data Science: Assignment 8

+Assignment 8 is about exploring plotting techniques and customizations, specifically using Matplotlib and Seaborn.
+This assignment uses data on students and their study time.
+Specifically, these exercises include:

+1. Exercise 1: Create a **lineplot** showing how Study Time varies by Student Name.
+Determine which student has the highest study time.
+2. Plot a **histogram** (*histplot*) of Grade.
+Determine which grade range has the highest frequency of students.
+3. Create an **ECDF plot** (*ecdfplot*) for Grade.
+Calculate the percentage of students who scored less than 85.
+4. Create a **stripplot** showing Grade distribution for each Course.
+Determine which course has the most spread in grades.
+5. Create a **swarmplot** to show the relationship between Gender and Study Time.
+Determine which gender has a higher average study time.
+6. Plot a **pointplot** to show the average Grade for each Course.
+Determine which course has the highest average grade.